-For example, a city with limited funds at its disposal may have to prioritize immediate safety and security concerns, ensuring reliable power and food supply, improvements in education, or infrastructure repairs, instead of decarbonization and climate action.
+For example, a city reliable power and food in education,

+or infrastructure repairs, instead of decarbonization and climate action.

-Yet, a city can only decarbonize through collaboration between government, the private sector, and local communities.
-With so many potential stakeholders required to come together to achieve net zero status in our cities, stakeholder management is an essential tool for creating the right conditions that encourage collaboration to reduce greenhouse gas emissions whilst still allowing stakeholders to make progress on other priorities.
-If not, stakeholders are unlikely to contribute in a meaningful way, and society will fail to address the climate crisis with any urgency.
+Yet, a city can only decarbonize through collaboration between government, the private sector, and local communities.25 With so many potential stakeholders required to come together to achieve net zero status in our cities, stakeholder management is an essential tool for creating the right conditions that encourage collaboration to reduce greenhouse gas emissions whilst still allowing stakeholders to make progress on other priorities.
+If not, stakeholders are unlikely to contribute in a meaningful way. and society will fail to address the climate crisis with any urgency.